scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

    - Set the `CurrINF` and `CurrHF` to "0".
    - Reverse the order of the non-zero `SegLen` fields.

-   **Note:** For more information on the `PathMetaHdr` field, see [](#PathMetaHdr).

 ## Extension Headers {#ext-header}

-This section specifies the SCION extension headers.
-SCION currently provides two types of extension headers: the Hop-by-Hop (HBH) Options header and the End-to-End (E2E) Options header.
+SCION provides two types of extension headers:

 - The Hop-by-Hop Options header is used to carry OPTIONAL information that MAY be examined and processed by every SCION router along a packet's delivery path.
 The Hop-by-Hop Options header is identified by value "200" in the `NextHdr` field of the SCION common header (see [](#common-header)).
-- The End-to-End Options header is used to carry OPTIONAL information that MAY be examined and processed by the sender and/or the receiver of the packet.
+- The End-to-End Options header is used to carry OPTIONAL information that MAY be examined and processed by the sender and/or the receiving endpoints of the packet.
 The End-to-End Options header is identified by value "201" in the `NextHdr` field of the SCION common header (see [](#common-header)).

-If both headers are present, the HBH Options header MUST come before the E2E Options header.
+If both headers are present, the Hop-by-Hop Options header MUST come before the End-to-End Options header.

 **Note:** The SCION extension headers are defined and used based on and similar to the IPv6 extensions as specified in section 4 of {{RFC8200}}.
 The SCION Hop-by-Hop Options header and End-to-End Options header resemble the IPv6 Hop-by-Hop Options Header (section 4.3 in the RFC) and Destination Options Header (section 4.6), respectively.

-### Format of the SCION Options Headers {#oh-format}

-The SCION Hop-by-Hop Options and End-to-End Options headers have the following format:
+The SCION Hop-by-Hop Options and End-to-End Options headers are aligned to 4 bytes and have the following format:

 ~~~~
  0                   1                   2                   3